Premium Number 8

 Type 2/2 (1949 to 1952)

 Millers Falls returned to the look of the type 2 plane with the rosewood knob and tote secured with brass waist nuts and a double threaded rod.
-To identify this type, the trademark on the iron will be stamped “SOLID TOOL STEEL” and the body will have a short support rib.
+To distinguish the type 2 second release from the original type 2, the trademark on the iron will be stamped “SOLID TOOL STEEL” and the body will have a short support rib.

 Type 4 (1953 to 1965)

-It is easy to identify a type 4 plane with black frog, full brass depth adjusting nut and the change in the knob/tote finish.
-The shape and feel of the tote on the No. 8 is different for better or worst.
+It is easy to identify a type 4 plane with black frog and the full brass depth adjusting nut.
+The wood used on the type 4 has changed from rosewood to the tropical Goncalo Alves.
+A different shape of the tote is another feature incorporated into the type 4 planes.
 When comparing this tote to a type 3 version the angle to the bed on the type 4 is 65 degrees compared to the type 3 at 59 degrees.
 The back along the palm is longer on the type 4 for those people with a larger hand.
 The horn is the same on both totes.
 So, for those of us that want more room with less lean on your plane when this tote is for you.

 Type 5 (1966 to 1976)